top of page

 The training of social care staff is focused on delivering social care support as detailed above, and delivering that social care within a social care environment, which is often in the client's personal home, or in a residential care home which simulates the client's own home.

-This difference in the basic training of health care staff is the reason why many health care staff struggle to adequately deliver social care aspects of care.
+This difference in the basic training of health care staff, including highly qualified professionals such as nurses and doctors, is the reason why many health care staff struggle to adequately deliver social care aspects of care, or make adequate provision for social care of their patients.

 This lack of knowledge and understanding of basic social care training and delivery is also a key contributing factor for poor CQC ratings of some care services run and managed by medical and nursing staff.